 Most new development will occur outside of critical area buffers.
 Impacts to critical area buffers are limited to the removal of the nonconforming patio (209 square feet), and installation of a stormwater conveyance system (378 square feet).
-Permanent buffer impacts to the buffer include one catch basin (seven square feet of permanent impact) and a level spreader (20 square feet of permanent buffer impact).
+Permanent impacts to the buffer include an above-ground pipe anchored with pin piles, and a level spreader.
+Clearing is necessary to install the stormwater system.
 Vegetation within the temporary impact area is composed of exclusively undesirable species.
-The following were observed during a recent October 24, 2019 site visit: ornamental laurel, English holly, English ivy, Himalayan blackberry, common morning glory, and yellow archangel.
+The following were observed during the October 24, 2019 site visit: ornamental laurel, English holly, English ivy, Himalayan blackberry, common morning glory, and yellow archangel.